DementiaGaming/Small-C-Projects/README.md

+All my small projects written in C will be found here.

-You'll have to compile them yourself
+You'll have to download and compile them yourself if you want to run them.